KEEPING MAINE’S SHELLS OUT OF LANDFILLS

 do you…

-Have a lot of lobster shells?
+Generate a lot of shell waste?

 Set up a regular pickup schedule that works for your business.
 Includes odor control, on-demand pickup for surges, and eliminates overflow.